-NSCAD University accepts transfer Graduate Liberal Arts credits at par from those public or private Universities and Colleges that are either members of the Association of Universities and Colleges of Canada, or are chartered or accredited as post-secondary degree granting bodies by appropriate agencies in other countries.
+NSCAD University accepts transfer Graduate Liberal Arts credits at par from those public or private universities and colleges that are either members of Universities Canada, or are chartered or accredited as post-secondary degree granting bodies by appropriate agencies in other countries.
 Students admitted to the graduate programs may transfer a maximum of three Graduate Liberal Arts credits.